tanni3009/dend-capstone/README.md

 #### Loading the fact table
 The fact table will be filled from the student data.
 Some columns need to be transformed to another format but most of the data has also already been cleaned in the previous step.
 Some columns will be calculated based on other columns to be able to unify querying of different study exchange programme types.

+## Running ETL to model the data
+Create the data pipelines and the data model
+Include a data dictionary
+Run data quality checks to ensure the pipeline ran as expected Integrity constraints on the relational database (e.g., unique key, data type, etc.)
+Unit tests for the scripts to ensure they are doing the right thing Source/count checks to ensure completeness

+### Choice of tools and technologies

+## Write Up

+What's the goal?
+What queries will you want to run?
+How would Spark or Airflow be incorporated?
+Why did you choose the model you chose?
+Clearly state the rationale for the choice of tools and technologies for the project.
+Document the steps of the process.
+Propose how often the data should be updated and why.
+Post your write-up and final data model in a GitHub repo.
+Include a description of how you would approach the problem differently under the following scenarios:
+If the data was increased by 100x.
+If the pipelines were run on a daily basis by 7am.
+If the database needed to be accessed by 100+ people.